-- It is important too that there is debriefs/support to care for the needs of maternity, obstetric and NNU staff after the death of a baby.
+- It is important too that there is debriefs/support to care for the needs of maternity, obstetric and neonatal staff after the death of a baby.
 These staff are deeply affected by the loss of a baby in their care.

 It is also important that families who suffer bereavement have support in any subsequent pregnancies as it can be a time of great anxiety and worry.
-So too can taking home a baby after loss.
+So too can taking home a baby after a previous loss.